felbuch/felbuch.github.io/_posts/2020-09-29-Converting-a-pandas-dataframe-into-a-SQL-database-in-3rd-normal-form.md

 > Use an SQL query to find the names of all playlists that contain instrumentals

+What does it means "to contain instrumentals"?
+As it turns out, we have a column called instrumentals.
+The [data dictionary](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-01-21/readme.md) says that this column...

+> Predicts whether a track contains no vocals.
+“Ooh” and “aah” sounds are treated as instrumental in this context.
+Rap or spoken word tracks are clearly “vocal”.
+The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content. **Values above 0.5 are intended to represent instrumental tracks**, but confidence is higher as the value approaches 1.0.

-A query contains instrumentals when its instrumentalness (one of the column in the TRACKS table) is positive.
+Therefore, a query contains instrumentals when its instrumentalness is above 0.5.
 To keep the output visually neat, we'll limit our output to 10 tracks only.

 To make an SQL query, we begin by writting the query as a multi-line string in Python: